yujiri8/yujiri.xyz/argument/tests.md

 * Questions that you've already answered

-	Some people tell me that these are there to "detect contradictory responses".
+	Some people tell me that these are there to "detect inconsistent responses".
 That's BS.
 If that's a valid reason to put a question twice, why don't they put every question twice?
 And what if someone answers them differently?
 I've never seen one that points it out which is obviously the right thing to do if the point was to eliminate contradictory answers.
 They just move on and, I assume, average the results.

 * Questions that don't make sense given earlier answers